pytorch/pytorch/docs/source/compile/index.rst

 odds are you will find the right tool to solve your problem in our guides.

 ..
 WARNING::
-    A few features are still very much in development and not likely to work for most users
+    A few features are still very much in development and not likely to work for most users.
+Please do not use these features in production code and if you're a library maintainer please do not expose these options to your users.
     - Dynamic shapes
     - Distributed training
     - Model export